This vegan pumpkin cheesecake is so full of spices and flavor, it will surely become a holiday favorite in your home!

 I based this recipe around a 9-inch graham cracker crust and the cheesecake mixture really fills up the pie crust so it is jam packed with flavor.

 Just make sure that your store-bought pie crust is vegan.
 Simply look at the ingredients or head to your local natural foods store where it most probably will be!
+When making pumpkin cheesecake vegan, you want to go with an authentic taste, and this crust is it.

-How To Make The Vegan Pumpkin Cheesecake
+How To Make Pumpkin Cheesecake Vegan

 Making the vegan pumpkin cheesecake is as easy as dumping all the ingredients in a food processor or blender and whirring them all together!